top of page

 There was no hiding when I nursed in public.
 No shrinking when someone disapproved.

 Breastfeeding became my rebellion.
-It was the first thing I ever did with my body that belonged to me alone.
+It was the first thing I did with my body that belonged to me alone.
 I didn’t wait for permission.
-I didn’t look for validation.
+I didn’t seek validation.

-I fed my son—wherever, whenever, however we needed.
-And with each feed, I expanded.
+I fed my son—wherever, whenever, and however we needed.
+With each feeding, I expanded.

 Breastfeeding?

-Breastfeeding was messy, raw, relentless.
-It was surrender.
+Breastfeeding was messy, raw, and relentless.
+It was about surrender.
 It was trust.
-It was giving in to the wisdom of my body without question.
+It was about giving in to the wisdom of my body without hesitation.

 I loved breastfeeding.
-I loved the closeness, the connection, the way it had healed parts of me I didn’t even know were broken.
+I cherished the closeness and the connection.
+It healed parts of me I didn’t even know were broken.

 My baby still wanted to nurse, but I was ready to stop.